 This is by far the most compelling reason for your small business to maintain its compliance.
 You wouldn’t want your blood, sweat, and tears to be swept away with a criminal charge.
-The repercussions are far too great; not just for the business but for you as an owner as well.
+The repercussions are far too great—not just for the business, but for you as an owner as well.

-You can take the help of a compliance management company to equip you with a compliance kit you can use a guide for ongoing efforts.
+You can take the help of a compliance management company to equip you with a compliance kit you can use as a guide for ongoing efforts.
 It will be then up to you to create and introduce policies within your organization to keep everyone on the same page.

 Improved Internal Operations

 Besides tax and financial regulations, there are policies concerning other areas of business that can help you avoid compliance violations and maintain an atmosphere of safety and high productivity.
 This includes policies such as anti-discrimination, equal opportunity, anti-harassment, workplace safety regulations, etc.